 - Students will be able to work collaboratively in various team settings.

-- Students will be able to compete successfully for placement in professional programs or continuation of an undergraduate degree program.
+- Students will be able to compete successfully for placement into the Doctor of Pharmacy Program.

 Transfer students are encouraged to apply to the University of New England.
 See University Undergraduate Admissions Requirements.

 Advanced Placement Credit